code-not-found/code-not-found.github.io/_posts/java/2014-06-28-java-download-install-jdk-6-windows.md

 # JDK Configuration

-In order for Java applications to be able to run we need to setup a JAVA_HOME environment variable that will point to the Java installation directory.
-In addition if we want to run Java commands from a command prompt we need to setup the PATH environment variable to contain the Java bin directory.
+In order for Java applications to be able to run we need to setup a <var>'JAVA_HOME'</var> environment variable that will point to the Java installation directory.
+In addition if we want to run Java commands from a command prompt we need to setup the <var>'PATH'</var> environment variable to contain the Java bin directory.

 When using Windows the above parameters can be configured on the Environment Variables panel.
 Click on the <var>Windows Start</var> button and enter "<kbd>env</kbd>" without quotes as shown below.